 If any of these situations apply to you, call us to schedule an appointment, so you can speak with one of our specialized surgeons about your palmar hyperhidrosis.
 Or, fill out the contact form to the right to request more information.

-At Thoracic Group, our award-winning team of surgeons was among the first to perform video-assisted thoracic surgery (VATS) over 20 years ago and has successfully performed more than 7,000 VATS procedures since – both locally and nationally.
+At The Hyperhidrosis Center, our award-winning team of surgeons was among the first to perform video-assisted thoracic surgery (VATS) over 20 years ago and has successfully performed more than 7,000 VATS procedures since – both locally and nationally.
 We provide comprehensive care for patients with thoracic conditions and specialize in helping patients who suffer from the effects of palmar hyperhidrosis.